AZ-0/Writeups/2023/fcsc/scfa-rsa-secure-dev/writeup.md

 IF guard != guard' THEN ERASE
 RETURN out
 ```
-Implementing a lock makes the procedure resistant against *second-order fault attacks*, an adversary faulting the code twice in an attempt to skip the checks.
+Wrapping a check in a lock makes the procedure resistant against *second-order fault attacks*, an adversary faulting the code twice in an attempt to skip the checks.
-I guess increasing the amount of statements would increase the order of faults we are resisting against (?), but for this chall this is sufficient:
+I guess increasing the amount of statements would increase the order of faults we are resisting against (?), but for now this is sufficient:
 ```haskell
 ; R2 = Sq
 MOV RD, R7 ; RD = q